unknownskl/homebridge-smartglass/README.md

 ### Easy way up?

 Using docker you can get the xbox-smartglass-rest-python server up in no-time.
-Use the following image to run.
+Use the following `docker-compose.yml` image to run the server in docker (Works on the Raspberry Pi).

     version: '2'